RideToTheRootsPersonal/Ansible_Play/README.md

 # Ansible_Play

 Here I'll list my step by step Anisble learning.
+You can also follow the [Dodumentation](https://docs.ansible.com/ansible/latest/)

 1. if you want to install Ansible in your RHEL machine, here is a easy script you can run